qubic/core/doc/execution_fees.md

 - **External refill via QUtil**: Anyone can refill any contract's reserve by sending QU to the QUtil contract's `BurnQubicForContract` procedure with the target contract index.
 All sent QU is burned and added to the target contract's reserve.
 - **Legacy QUtil burn**: QUtil provides a `BurnQubic` procedure that burns to QUtil's own reserve specifically.

 The execution fee system follows a key principle: **"The Contract Initiating Execution Pays"**.
 When a user initiates a transaction, the user's destination contract must have a positive executionFeeReserve.
 When a contract initiates an operation (including any callbacks it triggers), that contract must have positive executionFeeReserve.
-However, when the system initiates operations (contract-to-contract callbacks, revenue donations, IPO refunds), no execution fees are required.

 Currently, execution fees are checked (contracts must have `executionFeeReserve > 0`) but **not yet deducted** based on actual computation.
 Future implementation will measure execution time and resources per procedure call, deduct proportional fees from the reserve.